 I have often said that “Habit” and “Ego” can be the greatest enemies of a good idea.
 I was soundly humbled and reminded of my words during a recent real estate transaction.

 It was a happy day for my sellers and me.
 We received a full-price offer on their home.
-There were a couple of things to consider - a mortgage commitment, home inspections, but that did not stand in the way of their euphoria.
+There were a couple of things to consider – a mortgage commitment, and home inspections, but that did not stand in the way of their euphoria.

 Within a week, several inspectors visited the property.
 In the days that followed, we received the inspection reports.
 That euphoric feeling the seller experienced turned to anger and confusion.
 In particular, the septic system inspection stated the drain field failed, and the system needed replacement at a cost between $15,000 and $35,000.
 Simultaneously, the report said the system required a more thorough inspection – a bit confusing.
 Looking at the report, it seemed the inspector did the bare minimum in assessing the system.